 - God Uses Little Things for Great Things

 I’ve thought about this often.
 For me, I had to go through my husband leaving me, losing our home, and relocating to a small town in Missouri from NJ (and so much more) for God to bring me to my husband.

 God orchestrates so many “little” things as part of His great plans.
 God’s plan for Ruth was for her to be part of the lineage of Christ!
 In order to carry out that plan, He laid out a series of “little” things, which would unfold to one day, bring us a Savior!

-As God redeemed the Israelites, He has given us a Redeemer who can rescue us from our sin and give us eternal life.
+As God redeemed the Israelites, He has given us a Redeemer who can rescue us from our sins and give us eternal life.
 Some biblical scholars consider Boaz a prophetic symbol of Jesus, a rescuer, a kinsmen-redeemer.
-We all needed rescuing and Jesus was born, lived and died to redeem us.
+We all needed rescuing, and Jesus was born, lived, and died to redeem us.